ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/6-InstallGuide/2-Reshade-Installation.md

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/33430c22-3ddb-47d5-9a56-8260c4c443dc)

-- Now go to your `Capital Punishment/Stock Game/reshade-shaders/Textures` folder.
+- Now go to your `Fallout New Vegas/reshade-shaders/Textures` folder.
 Paste the files you just copied into this folder and replace the files in the destination.

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/ed740f3a-f542-4663-898a-686e5558007f)

-- Go to your `Capital Punishment/Game Folder Files/Reshade Files (FOLLOW INSTALL GUIDE)/Presets (Place these in the Stock Game Folder)` folder.
+- Go to your `Capital Punishment/Game Folder Files/Reshade Files (FOLLOW INSTALL GUIDE)/Presets (Place these in your Fallout New Vegas Folder)` folder.
 Copy all of the files in here.

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/57f31737-ff6e-448a-90e7-6c61a7e5f511)

-- Paste these files into `Capital Punishment/Stock Game` folder
+- Paste these files into your `Fallout New Vegas` folder

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/b7c3be43-000b-4e3e-9962-ad1be19ac69d)